Dynatrace provides different types of Security Gateways. Security Gateways are the only endpoints used by OneAgents to send data to Dynatrace Server.

 A private Security Gateway can only handle traffic from OneAgents, not from other Security Gateways.
 A private Security Gateway can communicate to Dynatrace server either directly or via a public Managed Security Gateway.

-Public Managed Security Gateway
+Public Managed Security Gateway (relevant only for Dynatrace Managed)

 Public Managed Security Gateways are typically used to set up a OneAgent connection point in some distant location (for example, a separate data center) or as a dedicated entry point into an otherwise secure location (for example, to allow receipt of messages from mobile applications, or Dynatrace synthetic test data).